lijierr/jlli6t.github.io/about.md

 I am passionate about **microbial ecology** and have been involved in [**<u>publications</u>**](https://scholar.google.com/citations?hl=zh-CN&user=s_Uga6sAAAAJ).
 My passion extends to coding as well.
 I have led the development of [**<u>pipelines</u>**](https://jlli6t.github.io/projects/index.html) mainly with Python.

-I have worked in a wide range of different environments from molecular biology science bioinformatics.
+I have worked in a wide range of different environments from molecular biology science to bioinformatics.
 The wet lab experience of molecular biology aids in data analysis a lots.
 For me, it's exciting to work with different people and to learn different stuff, these experiences largely diversified my background and enabled me a solid foundation as an independent researcher.